MichaelJW/gscsv/README.md

 Go to https://script.google.com.
 Click "New script".
 Paste the contents of `google_apps_script.txt`.
 Save (give it a name).
 From "File > Project properties > Info", copy the "Project key".
 In "Resources > Cloud Platform project", paste the project number you copied earlier.
 Click "Confirm".

-In the R project, in setup.R, replace:
+Open `gscsv.Rproj` in RStudio.
+In setup.R, replace:

 - `INSERT_KEY_HERE` with the key you got earlier
 - `INSERT_SECRET_HERE` with the secret you copied earlier